The park is back open.

 At this time, there is no potable water at the park.
 Access to drinking fountains and sinks is not available.

 *** NO WALK-INS OR DROP-OFFS.
 VEHICLE ADMISSION ONLY. ***

 Last entry one hour prior to closing, swim area closes one hour prior to closing.

 Slide Rock State Park is a very popular recreation site that attracts many visitors throughout the year.
 Due to limited parking and a need to protect the precious resources we ask the following of our visitors:

-- We ask that every visitor do their part by carpooling and keep traffic moving on the roadway to help with safety and to comply with Title 28 A.R.S.
+- We ask that every visitor carpool when possible and keep traffic moving on the roadway for safety and to comply with Title 28 A.R.S.
 28-873.

 - Slide Rock State Park will be re-vegetating along the banks.
 There is no foot access on these banks down to Slide Rock State Park.
 These banks will be marked with multiple signs prohibiting access for re-growth purposes.
 The park can be accessed at the entry station and bridge using Master Card or Visa.

 - For safety for all visitors, coolers will be checked for glass bottles which are prohibited at the park.
 No amplified music is allowed so make sure you bring your ear buds!

 Thank you in advance for helping us to continue our efforts in providing a wonderful outdoor experience.
 We have more news to come in the coming months ahead!
 Stay tuned for the most recent updates!